-The Compensation Committee has the authority to retain legal and other advisors, to the extent it deems necessary or appropriate, and has retained Ferguson Partners Consulting ("Ferguson Consulting") as its independent compensation consultant to provide the Compensation Committee with advice and guidance on the design and implementation of the Company's executive compensation programs.
-Additional information concerning Ferguson Consulting and its services is set forth under "Executive Compensation-Compensation Discussion and Analysis."
+The Compensation Committee has the authority to retain legal and other advisors, to the extent it deems necessary or appropriate, and, during 2024, retained Farient Advisors LLC ("Farient Advisors") and Ferguson Partners Consulting ("FPC") as independent compensation consultants to provide the Compensation Committee with advice and guidance on the design and implementation of the Company's executive compensation programs.
+Additional information concerning Farient Advisors, FPC and the services provided is set forth under "Executive Compensation-Compensation Discussion and Analysis."